Brown Environmental Leadership Lab (BELL): Alaska

 Our days are busy, requiring a lot of your energy and attention throughout the day.
 You are required to check in with residential staff every evening at 10 p.m.
 AKST and remain on your floor until 6 a.m.
 AKST the following morning.
 The residential staff will place a call to the parents/guardians of any student who is late for curfew.
 Local authorities will be informed after an appropriate interval of time if a student has not checked in, and a protocol will be initiated to ensure the safety of the student.

 Adhering to the curfew policy is your responsibility.
-While residential staff will take reasonable measures to ensure that you adhere to the curfew, once you have been verified as being within the residence halls or yurts at the designated time, you will be in violation of policies should you choose to leave your residence hall or yurt area.
+While residential staff will take reasonable measures to ensure that you adhere to the curfew, once you have been verified as being within the residence halls at the designated time, you will be in violation of policies should you choose to leave your residence hall.
 If we become aware of a curfew violation, you will be referred to our student conduct process.
-Repeated and/or serious violations of the curfew could result in dismissal from the program.=
+Repeated and/or serious violations of the curfew could result in dismissal from the program.

 Due to the proximity to the Arctic Circle, it will be light until around midnight with only 2 to 3 hours of darkness before dawn.
 You may choose to bring a sleeping mask to create a darker environment if you have trouble sleeping in light.